- Percentage of infants weighing less than 2500 grams (5 pounds, 8 ounces) at birth.

 Low Birthweight is the percentage of live births of infants weighing less than 2,500 grams (5 pounds, 8 ounces).
 The 2014 ranks are based on 2012 birth certificates from the National Vital Statistics System.

-The incidence of low birthweight varies from a low of 6.0 percent of live births in Alaska to a high of more than 10 percent in Mississippi and Louisiana.
-Nationally, 8.1 percent of live births are born weighing less than 2,500 grams.
-Healthy People 2020 objectives include reducing low birthweight to 7.8 percent of live births.
+The incidence of low birthweight varies from a low of 5.7% of live births in Alaska to a high of 10% or more in Alabama, Mississippi, and Louisiana.
+The national average incidence is 8.0% of live births.
+Healthy People 2020 objectives include reducing low birthweight to 7.8% of live births.

 Lemons JA, Bauer CR, Oh W, et al. Very low birth weight outcomes of the National Institute of Child Health and Human Development Neonatal Research Network, January 1995 through December 1996.
 NICHD Neonatal Research Network.
 Pediatrics.
 2001;107(1).

 Als H. Individualized developmental care for the very low-birth-weight preterm infant.
 JAMA.
 1994;272(11):853.

 Barker DJP.
 Fetal origins of adult disease: Strength of effects and biological basis.
 Int J Epidemiol.
 2002;31(6):1235.

 Luyckx VA, Bertram JF, Brenner BM, et al. Effect of fetal and child health on kidney development and long-term risk of hypertension and kidney disease.
 The Lancet.
 2013;382(9888):273-283.